evolutionleo/Warp/README.md

 Anyways.
 You see, many other networking frameworks might seem a bit overwhelming (even to people who are somewhat experienced in the topic).

-And even though versions from v3.0 and above of the framework did add some advanced features, I still tried my best to provide the simplest interface for the basic packet sending/receiving:
+And even though with time Warp has grown a lot with many advanced features introduced, I still tried my best to provide the simplest interface for the basic packet sending/receiving:
 ### Sending a packet (JS and GML)
 Sending a message to the server might be as easy as:
 ```gml